bhaven123/lemay-ai-assessment-part-2-and-part-3/Step 2/README.md

   git clone repository-url
   ```

-  .
   You can open it using **Visual Studio Code** or any editor of your choice.
+Navigate to Step 2 directory.

 - We need to have docker installed on our system.
 The docker image can either be created (in the root directory which has the Dockerfile) using the command